Brennall/HFH-SRD/Chapter10.md

 Use of Poison

 Once applied, poison evaporates quickly, diminishing its effectiveness.
 On the first day, it will do full damage, on the second day half damage, and by the third it will be gone.
 Partially evaporated deadly poisons allow the victim a +2 bonus on his saving throw after the first day, and +4 after the second.
-Each hit with a melee weapon is equivalent to a day’s evaporation, e.g. the poison will do half damage on its second hit and then be gone.
+Each hit with a melee weapon is equivalent to a day's evaporation, e.g. the poison will do half damage on its second hit and then be gone.

 Using poisoned weapons is not without risk.
-Whenever a character’s attack throw with a poisoned weapon is an unmodified 1, he has accidentally pricked himself.
+Whenever a character's attack throw with a poisoned weapon is an unmodified 1, he has accidentally pricked himself.
 He must immediately save versus Poison or suffer its effects.

 Slavery